 If a condition on your property violates the local zoning laws of Batesville, Arkansas, there are a few different solutions.

 It should be clear, however, that the ideal solution is to simply fix any condition on your property which is in violation of a local zoning law.
 If the violation is not serious, and correcting it won't substantially interfere with your use of your property, this is probably the best course of action.

 Sometimes, however, a landowner wants to make improvements on their property which might constitute a slight violation of Batesville, Arkansas's zoning laws.
 In this case, the owner can apply for a variance - an official agreement from the local government to not enforce a particular zoning regulation.
 Typically, variances are granted when the violation is extremely minor, and, enforcing the letter of the zoning law would not do much to advance its broader purpose.

 You are also protected if your land is currently in full compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Typically, these new regulations cannot be used to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Batesville, Arkansas Attorney Help?
+What Can A Batesville, Arkansas Attorney Do?

 If you are in the early stages of a major construction or remodeling project on your property, especially if it is in a residential area (where zoning laws tend to be most restrictive), you are likely to face one zoning law issue or another.
 Of course, having read this article, you should now be aware that you have rights when it comes to contesting a zoning law as applied to you.
 While such contests do not always come out on the side of the landowner, the help of a brilliant Batesville, Arkansas real estate attorney will greatly improve one's chances.